davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Always call `FlushAsync` on `StreamWriter`(s) or `Stream`(s) before calling `Dispose`

-When writing to a `Stream` or `StreamWriter` even if the asynchronous overloads are used for writing, the underlying data might be buffered.
-When data is buffered, disposing the `Stream` or `StreamWriter` will synchronously write/flush, which results in blocking the thread and could lead to thread-pool starvation.
+When writing to a `Stream` or `StreamWriter`, even if the asynchronous overloads are used for writing, the underlying data might be buffered.
+When data is buffered, disposing the `Stream` or `StreamWriter` via the `Dispose` method will synchronously write/flush, which results in blocking the thread and could lead to thread-pool starvation.
+Either use the asynchronous `DisposeAsync` method (for example via `await using`) or call `FlushAsync` before calling `Dispose`.

 :bulb:**NOTE: This is only problematic if the underlying subsystem does IO.**